maierj/fastlane-action/README.md

 ## Usage statistics results

-These charts are generated automatically every night.
+These charts are generated automatically every night using a GitHub action workflow.
 The earliest data points were created on 27.12.2019.

 ### Cumulative number of unique repositories that use the action
 ![Cumulative number of unique repositories that use the action](/usage-statistics-charts/unique-repositories.png)